Race Date: Sunday June 2nd, 2024

 NOTE: There will be a run course cut-off time at the run turnaround (10.5km) at 7 Hrs. after the final wave start – 2:10.
 No one will be allowed to proceed with the second loop of the run after this cut off time.
 The official race finish is 8.5 hrs at 3:40 pm.
 The run course sweeps will leave approximately 15 minutes after the last runner departs.

 We want everyone to finish the race.
 Like last year, we will try and keep our run course aid station open as long as possible.
 While completing the event is of paramount importance to all athletes, you must heed this rule out of concern for your fellow competitors, race staff, public servants and members of the communities who generously welcome this event to their roads and trails.

 Transition area is at Tucelnuit Elementary School on Park Drive.
 Transition will be open on race day from 5:30 am and will close at 6:40 am to ensure all of the athletes are down at the swim start.
 Only athletes who are wearing their wristband and are body marked will be allowed access.
 Any bike not properly displaying the bike frame number will be removed from the transition area during the swim.
 You will not be allowed access to the transition area to reclaim your bicycle and gear until after the last athlete has started the run.

 Family & friends are NOT allowed in transition

 Swim 2km – Two Loops

-The swim course is a two loop clockwise swim.
-NEW for 2017, swimmers will not exit the lake after the first lap.
+The swim course is a two loop clockwise swim and swimmers will not exit the lake after the first lap.
 The swim start cut-off time is 1:10 hour after each wave start.
 All participants that are still in the water after 1:10 has passed, will be pulled from the course and not allowed to continue.